MortenMDahl/ros2_socket_bridge/README.md

 * 'Cryptography' Python package (pip install cryptography)

-## Usage
+## Setup

 The use case for this package is only set by imagination, however it does require a little bit of configuration to work with any topic.

 ### Generating an encryption key
 Due to security risks using the pickle package, all messages are encrypted when sent.
 To encrypt messages, an encryption key is needed.
-This can be any 32 url-safe base64-encoded bytes object, and you can generate one by running the ```generate_key.py``` script located in the main folder of ros2_domain_bridge.
+This can be any 32 url-safe base64-encoded bytes object, and you can generate one by running the 'generate_key.py' script located in the main folder of ros2_domain_bridge.

 Navigate to the ros2_domain_bridge folder and run
 ```
-python3 generate_key.py
+$ python3 generate_key.py
 ```
 A file named 'key.txt' containing your key should appear in the main folder.
 It is important that both the server and the client has the same key to be able to decrypt messages.
-Where to set the encryption key will be explained in the setup sections.
+Where to set the encryption key will be explained in the following sections.

 ### Server setup
 The server requires that you set ```server_ip``` in the 'src/rdb_server/config/bringup.yaml' file to the IP of your computer which is running the server node.
+This could also be the local IP of the computer if you are planning on transferring the topics locally.

 After this, open the launch file 'src/rdb_server/launch/server.launch.py'.
 This is where you select the robot name (which must match with the client), the port to be used as main communication between server and client, and finally your encryption key.

 This is all the setup required to run the server.
 Topics to be transmitted or received, protocols and QoS is all set at the client.

 ### Client setup
 The main client setup is done in the 'src/rdb_client/config/bringup.yaml' file.
 In the file you will find a detailed description of all variables required.

 First, set the ```server_ip``` and ```server_port``` variables.
 These must match with whatever you set up in the server.